-A Bequest to Newington College is a substantial and lasting way of contributing to the future of the College and can be made in a variety of ways to reflect a person’s particular wishes.
+A Bequest to the Newington College Foundation is a substantial and lasting way of contributing to the future of the College and can be made in a variety of ways to reflect a person’s particular wishes.

 A Bequest is a gift that can be either named or anonymous.
 It is an instruction contained within a Will and specifically reserves part of an Estate for a particular beneficiary.